goldstraw/rust_transformer/README.md

 ## Usage

 To use this transformer implementation, you must have Rust and Cargo installed on your machine.
-After installing Rust and Cargo, you can clone this repository to your local machine and build the project with the following command:
+After installing Rust and Cargo, you can clone this repository to your local machine.

 To run the transformer, use the following command: